european-public-network/european-public-network.github.io/docs/4000_developers/4100_concepts/4180_Smart-Agents.md

 ## Special Addons for smart-agents
-To get the dynamic blockchain functionality from evan.network into the smart-agent, using the blockchain-core API,  we provide a class for you to setup the whole functionality from the blockchain-core API in your custom smart-agent project.
+To get the dynamic blockchain functionality from European Public Network into the smart-agent, using the blockchain-core API,  we provide a class for you to setup the whole functionality from the blockchain-core API in your custom smart-agent project.

 To get the functionality in your initializer working, you must create a class which extends the `api.smartAgents.SmartAgent` class.